PavPavv/MyJSCheatsheet/interview_EN/react.md

 ## 1. What is Babel?

 Many software languages require you to compile your source code.
 JavaScript is an interpreted language: the browser interprets the code as text, so there’s no need to compile JavaScript.
 However, not all browsers support the latest JavaScript syntax, and no browser supports JSX syntax.
 Since we want to use the latest features of JavaScript along with JSX, we’re going to need a way to convert our fancy source code into something that the browser can interpret.
 This process is called compiling, and it’s what Babel is designed to do.
 In the past, the only way to use the latest JavaScript features was to wait weeks, months, or even years until browsers supported them.
 Now, Babel has made it possible to use the latest features of JavaScript right away.
 The compiling step makes JavaScript similar to other languages.
 It’s not quite traditional compiling: our code isn’t compiled to binary.
 Instead, it’s transformed into syntax that can be interpreted by a wider range of browsers.
-Also, JavaScript now has source code, meaning that there will be some files that belong to your project that don’t run in the browser.The process of JavaScript compilation is typically automated by a build tool like webpack or Parcel.
+Also, JavaScript now has source code, meaning that there will be some files that belong to your project that don’t run in the browser.
+The process of JavaScript compilation is typically automated by a build tool like Webpack or Parcel.

 ## 2. What is JS modules?